Overnight Mental Health Practitioner

 • Knowledge of supportive counseling techniques, independent living skills/teaching and crisis intervention techniques.

-• Utilizes crisis assessment tools for suicidal and aggressive behavior.
+• Knowledge of crisis assessment tools and de-escalation strategies for suicidal and aggressive behavior.

 • Able to use a computer for word-processing and data base management.